davidncsco/devdash/README.md

 DB_URL="mongodb://davidn:ciscopsdt@10.0.0.60:27017/"
 ```

-Make sure that you enable the MongDB service at startup on the installed node *k3s-primary*
+Make sure that you enable the MongDB service at startup on the installed node.

 ```shell
 sudo systemctl enable mongodb.service